codurance/site/_posts/2015-05-11-applying-transformation-priority-premise-to-roman-numerals-kata.md

     }
 }
 ```
-Applying the next transformation - unconditional to conditional - is sufficient to make the test pass.
+Applying the next transformation *unconditional to conditional* is sufficient to make the test pass.

 ```csharp
 // 6 unconditional -> conditional
 public class RomanConverter